 - governance, policy, technology, collaboration and participation frameworks to enable success.

 The expected impacts of the Planet RDC include:

-- Improved evidence-based environmental decision making by policy makers and environmental managers
+- improved evidence-based environmental and earth science decision making by policy makers and managers

 - enhanced opportunities for cross-disciplinary and trans-disciplinary research nationally and internationally.

 We have published a report on the feedback from consultations for the Planet RDC.
 Read the report.